YuLab-SMU/SVP/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SVP: Efficient analysis of ‘gene set’ activity in spatial or single-cell data
+# SVP: Robust analysis of ‘gene set’ activity in spatial or single-cell data

 ## :newspaper: Description